drkennetz/slackgpt/CODE_OF_CONDUCT.md

 ## Modifications:
 The Project reserves the right to modify this Code of Conduct at any time, and will make such modifications available to all participants.

-**Thank you for participating in the go-slack-chat-gpt3 project, and for helping to make it a welcoming and inclusive community for everyone.**
+**Thank you for participating in the slackgpt project, and for helping to make it a welcoming and inclusive community for everyone.**